wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

 ### Legacy SDK configuration

-In case you need to still use the legacy setup to configure older version of PowerAuth mobile SDK, then you can use `get-legacy-config.swift` script available at `scripts` folder.
+In case you need to still use the legacy setup to configure the older version of PowerAuth mobile SDK, then you can use the `get-legacy-config.swift` script available in the `scripts` folder.
 For example:

 ```bash
 # clone the mobile library